40net-cloud/xpert2023_aws_networking_demystified/docs/lab2 Enhance Security by deploying FortiGate CNF.md

 - Reroute traffic to FortiGate CNF
     Two ways to do this:

-      1) Manually, through updating the subnets routing table do direct the traffic to the Gateway Load Balancer endpoint.
+  1) Manually, through updating the subnets routing table to direct the traffic to the Gateway Load Balancer endpoint; or
   2) Programmatically, through Terraform.
 We will use this method.
             Return to the Cloud9 environment and make sure your syntax is showing the jumpbox.
             Update the Terraform `variables.tf` with GWLBe name and re-run Terraform.